 Add the flour, mix in with a spoon until just combined.

 Spread 2/3 of the mixture into the baking tin.
-Line individual sticks of the kit kats on top of the mixture, press down gently.
+Line individual sticks of the kit kats on top of the mixture on one half, line individual tim tams on top of the mixture on the other half, press down gently.

 Bake for 30-35 minutes or until the centre is set.